ApiRTC/ApiRTC-cordova-demo/README.md

 cordova run ios
 ```

+Open [this link](https://demo.apizee.com/mobile/index.html) with chrome to exchange with your mobile over webrtc

 ## ApiRTC key
 For this demo we use the Api key "myDemoApiKey".
 Please register on [our website](https://apirtc.com/get-key/) to get your private api key.

 ## Commun build error
-To avoid errors, we use the plugin cordova-custom-config.
+To avoid errors, we use the plugin cordova-custom-config to integrate all xcode configuration.
 But you can find solutions here :

 **Build error**